sgeinitz/sgeinitz.github.io/index.md

 This project is broad in scope and involves analyzing data and developing/implementing tools to help students to learn more effectively in introductory CS courses using Continuous Assessments (e.g. weekly quizzes) and Peer Instruction (e.g. in-class tasks/assignments completed by pairs or small groups of students working together).
 Given the broad scope, it’s possible to focus entirely on just one of the following.

 - **Creating content for continuous assessments (e.g. quizzes)** - create a library of quiz content on specific core CS topics at varying levels of difficulty to help students learn core CS concepts
-- **Carry out (reproducible) data analyses** - this is a Data Science type of task that involves writing Python code/notebooks to collect and analyze quiz/exam data (from Canvas); the two main parts of this task are 1) collecting the data, mostly via the Canvas API, and b) running statistical analyses on the data; an early version of this can be found at: [github.com/sgeinitz/picata](https://github.com/sgeinitz/picata)
+- **Carry out (reproducible) data analyses** - this is a Data Science type of task that involves writing Python code/notebooks to collect and analyze quiz/exam data (from Canvas); the two main parts of this task are 1) collecting the data, mostly via the Canvas API, and b) running statistical analyses on the data; an early version of this can be found at [github.com/sgeinitz/picata](https://github.com/sgeinitz/picata)
 - **Implementing communication tools** - this final task is to help automate the process of selecting pairs/small groups of students and given them a brief quiz/assignment, with a longer-term goal of offering students personalized study tips/guidance in a course; this will likely involve the creation of a chatbot or similar messaging tool